dalehassinger/Blog/rest-api-calls-vmware-aria-automation/index.md

 ###### Guest Blogger:

 >I want to thank guest Blogger, **Dave Kaber**, for taking the time to write this blog post and share with the **#vCommunity**.
-Hopefully Dave for be sharing some additional content in the future.
+Hopefully Dave will be sharing some additional content in the future.